-\begin{proof}[Proof of Lemma \ref{le:PoiExt}] As in LePage, Woodroofe and Zinn \cite{zinn81} we take advantage of the following well known representation for the order statistics of i.i.d.\ random variables.
-Let $G$ be the function in \eqref{htp} and write
+As an example, from (i), we retrieve the well-known fact that for any $\alpha>0$, the random variable $ a_n^{-1}\max(U_{1,1},\ldots ,U_{1,n}) $ converges weakly as $n\to\infty$ to the law of $\gamma_1^{-1/\alpha}$.
+This law, known as a Fr\'{e}chet law, has density $\alpha x^{-\alpha-1}e^{-x^{-\alpha}}$ on $(0,\infty)$. \begin{pf*}{Proof of Lemma~\ref{le:PoiExt}} As in LePage, Woodroofe and Zinn~\cite{zinn81} we take advantage of the following well-known representation for the order statistics of i.i.d. random variables.
+Let $G$ be the function in (\ref{htp}) and write

 $u\in(0,1)$.
-We have that $(V_1,\dots, V_n)$ equals in distribution the vector
+We have that $(V_1,\ldots, V_n)$ equals in distribution the vector

 where $\gamma_j$ has been defined above.
 To prove (i) we start from the distributional identity